Dale0311/NodeTutorial/README.md

 ### Non blocking io devices

 The main advantage of non-blocking IO is that it allows users to continue with other tasks while waiting for the I/O operation to complete.

+### Event loop

+a loop that runs as long as your Node. js application is up and running.